 - Symptoms & Signs

 |Absence of coughing

 |Stomatitis – Inflammation and ulceration of the gum and mouth

 |Conjunctivitis – Inflammation of the conjunctiva, leading to red and itchy eyes

 |Tonsillar exudate – White or yellow spots on the tonsils

 In the next season of this article, we closely examine the causes behind the two conditions.

 Strep throat is caused by a specific strain of bacteria called Streptococcus pyogenes or group A. Streptococcus (GAS).

 On the contrary, sore throat can be caused by any of the following factors:

-- Viral Infections – Research suggests that most upper respiratory tract infections result in sore throat ( 3).
+- Viral Infections – Research suggests that most upper respiratory tract infections result in sore throat and the common cold ( 3).
 Rhinovirus, adenovirus, and influenza are some of the common viruses that cause infections and are commonly transmitted during winters (1).